-Karlie Kloss demonstrates how the tiniest bit of blue eyeshadow can be so chic.
-With glistening blue applied in the center of the lid, it's what stands out the most when looking at her eyes.
+Jackie Aina demonstrates how sparkly blue eyeshadow can be so chic.
+With glistening blue applied across the top lid and orange liner on the bottom waterline, her eyes really pop.
 The key element to re-create this look is using a metallic eyeshadow that shines and sparkles versus a matte eyeshadow.

 Lizzo is showing us how it's done with an electric shade of blue shadow paired with an abstract winged eyeliner, to beat.
 You can apply a graphic (or classic) winged eyeliner and incorporate blue by simply adding a swatch of glitter shadow above the liner (or anywhere you want, really) on the lid.
 A total work of art.

 What color lipstick goes best with blue eyeshadow?

 If you're wearing a very vibrant blue shadow, try rocking a neutral lip.
 Blue is so strong, it's nice to balance the bold look out with a nude shade or a soft, dusty baby pink.